 Director of Recruitment: Dylana Carlson, firstname.lastname@example.org or 309-341-5230

-Deadline for submission of application materials is October 1.
+Applications will be accepted from June 1 through October 1.
 If necessary, additional review dates may be scheduled.
 Applicants will be notified by letter by mid-November whether or not they have been accepted in the program.